 You should expect to have a good time, learn some things and have fun.
-You aren’t taking part in an SAS selection course, you’re joining us to learn bushcraft; to do that effectively we have to ensure that you are warm, dry and well fed.
+You aren’t taking part in an SAS selection course, you’re joining us to learn bushcraft; to do that effectively we have to ensure that you’re warm, dry and well fed.

 Are there toilet facilities?

 Our courses are based in the woods, so we don’t have running water or mains sewage.
-But there is a covered composting toilet, so no digging holes!
+But there’s a covered composting toilet, so no digging holes!

 What will I have to eat?

-We are proud of the food we serve and are consistently praised for the quality of the meals we produce in the woods.
-On a typical course, breakfast will be cereal or porridge with brioche and fruit one day, and bacon & egg rolls the next; lunch is generally a self service buffet of sandwiches, wraps, salad, fruit etc. and the evening meal is cooked on site, wholesome and filling.
+We’re proud of the food we serve and are consistently praised for the quality of the meals we produce in the woods.
+On a typical course, breakfast will be cereal or porridge with brioche and fruit one day, and eggy crumpets, bacon and beans the next; evening meals are cooked on site, wholesome and filling.